open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-discussions-february-2023.md

 ---

 Welcome to the highlights of OpenTelemetry End-User Discussions in February 2023.
-The OpenTelemetry end user group meet takes place every month for users in the Americas (AMER), Europe Middle-East & Africa (EMEA), and Asia-Pacific (APAC).
+The OpenTelemetry end-user group meet takes place every month for users in the Americas (AMER), Europe Middle-East & Africa (EMEA), and Asia-Pacific (APAC).